reiver/fist-protocol/README.md

 * there is no _tamper detection_,
 * there is no way to determine whether the finger (`.plan`) file was actually from the user whose content was requested,
 * there is no privacy,
-* the entire finger (`.plan`) file must be download each time, even if the exact same finger (`.plan`) file was previous downloaded,
+* the entire finger (`.plan`) file must be download each time, even if the exact same finger (`.plan`) file was previously downloaded,
-* identity is strictly tied to an Internet domain.
+* identity is strictly tied to an Internet domain,
+* there is no official way of segmenting the download (into sub-pages).